olozzalap/connect-4-brawl/README.md

-# CONNECT-4 Brawl
+# Connect 4 Brawl
-Live anonymously-matched Connect 4 games with chat, hosted on Heroku at [https://connect4.fun/](https://connect4.fun// "CONNECT-4 Brawl")
+Live anonymously-matched Connect 4 games with chat, hosted on Heroku at <a href="https://connect4.fun/" target="_blank">https://connect4.fun/</a>

 ## To run local server